FAQs are Frequently Asked Questions.

 Are casual workers entitled to the wage subsidy?

 It is up to employers where they will seek the wage subsidy to support their casual workers.
 Unfortunately, you don’t have an automatic right to the subsidy, unless your employer applies on your behalf.
 This is because as a casual, your boss has no obligation to offer you any hours.
 You should ask them to though, especially if you have regular, consistent hours (which may mean you are actually a permanent employee).

-What are my expectations of privacy in a job, is an employer allowed to talk to me about what is on my snap chat or Facebook?
+What are my expectations of privacy in a job, is an employer allowed to talk to me about what is on my TikTok, Instagram or Facebook?

 Privacy on social media?
 Does that exist?
 Most of the time social media is a public domain, and anything an employer can access is lawfully fair game.
-You can obviously bump up the security settings on your profiles and that’s probably a good idea.
-The main protection you have is against discrimination – you don’t have to answer any questions or discuss anything with your employer that might lead them to discriminate against you.
-If they feel that your social media content has implications for their company however, then they are within their rights to address it with you, e.g. if you post something about how lame your manager is.
+You can obviously bump up the security settings on your profiles and should.
+The main protection you have is against discrimination.
+You don’t have to answer any questions or discuss anything with your employer that might lead them to discriminate against you.
+If they feel that your social media content has implications for their company however, then they are within their rights to address it with you. e.g. if you post something about how lame your manager is…

 What are some tips to help differentiate myself from other candidates in a competitive environment?

 Do your research.
 Speak to the company’s values in your job application and display how your attributes and skills align with their vision.
 No matter how big or small they are.
 Soft skills are extremely fashionable right now.
 Employers place significantly higher priority on how well you communicate, your team-working capabilities, and your work ethic, than on your technical expertise or education.
 So make sure to emphasize these.
 Lastly, if there is room to apply a personal touch then go for it.
 Always follow the application instructions, but if you’re able to submit your CV in person it may be an edge over other candidates.